At European level, the Euratom Treaty sets the framework under which nuclear energy is used. The basic topics of interest are:

 • nuclear security – it refers to the physical protection of nuclear materials and nuclear installations against malicious acts.

 Although the fields of radiation protection and nuclear safeguards are broadly covered by community legislation, the field of nuclear safety is not.
 Member-states developed their programs on the use of nuclear energy for peaceful purposes (electric power generation), through several approaches, both as to their facilities and as to the regulatory framework governing the same.
 Given such different approaches, the convergence to a single community framework was not an easy task.

-There are 132 nuclear reactors operating within the European Union for the generation of electric power, deployed in 14 member-states.
+There are more than 120 nuclear reactors operating within the European Union for the generation of electric power, deployed in 14 member-states.
 These reactors generate approximately 30% of the electric power used by the European Union today.

 a.
 The European Council immediately decided on the assessment of risks and the safety level of the nuclear stations in the European Union (stress tests).

 b.
 Upon the completion of the stress tests and as a culmination of the determination of the European Union to reinforce safety, the Commission prepared a proposal for having the recent Directive on nuclear safety reviewed.

 From the beginning, Greece supported the EU initiative to review the Directive.
 During the Greek Presidency at the first semester of 2014, our country took over the highly demanding task to negotiate and complete the review of the 2009/71/Euratom.
 The new Council Directive 2014/87/Euratom is a significant step of progress which renders Europe an international pioneer as to the nuclear safety legislative framework.
 It is the first time that a safety level was established in correlation with the regulatory framework governing the operation of nuclear installations in Europe.
 The goal is to eradicate, if possible, all risks resulting from the operation of nuclear installations, both existing and new ones.